mcavus10/JavaPractice2/README.md

 - These are my practice projects to strengthen my Java skills.
 - More advanced topics, like Spring Boot, will be added in the future.

-Feel free to check it out and leave a star if you find it helpful!